This symbol is called a G clef:

 Here are the notes on the lines and spaces of the treble clef:

 For reference, I’ve included one ledger line below and above the staff.
 The first ledger line below the treble clef staff is middle C.

 Many students are taught mnemonic devices to learn to read music.
 For the lines of the treble clef, the most common mnemonic is “Every Good Boy Does Fine,” with the first letter of each word indicating the notes on that line (bottom to top: E, G, B, D, F).
 For the spaces, the acronym FACE is used.

 Such devices may be useful memory aids, and if they are useful to you in the very beginning stages, then use them by all means.
 However, I find them ineffective and therefore do not teach them.

-Instead, the professional method used in my bestselling How to Read Sheet Music course trains the eyes to recognize reference notes and patterns on the treble clef as well as bass clef.
-This is the method used by music conservatories to train professional classical musicians because it is by far the most effective method!
+Instead, the professional method used in my How to Read Sheet Music course trains the eyes to recognize reference notes and patterns on the treble clef as well as bass clef.
+This is the method used by music conservatories to train professional classical musicians due to its proven effectiveness.

 Join our mailing list to receive the latest news and updates from our team.

 Don't worry, your information will not be shared.